Mapping food insecurity in the Brazilian Amazon using a spatial item factor analysis model

 \subsection{Model Selection Using the Deviance Information Criterion}

-Bayesian model selection for the spatial item factor analysis can be done by using any of the information criteria normally applied in Bayesian modelling; here we focus on the \textit{deviance information criterion} (DIC) proposed by \citet{Spiegelhalter2002}.
-A Bayesian version of the \textit{Akaike information criterion}, the DIC encapsulates the trade-off between goodness of fit and model complexity.
+Bayesian model selection for the spatial item factor analysis can be performed using various in information criteria commonly applied in Bayesian modelling \citep[see][]{gelman2014understanding}.
+Here we focus on the \textit{Deviance Information Criterion} (DIC) proposed by \citet{Spiegelhalter2002}, though we acknowledge competing alternatives like the Watanabe-Akaike Information Criterion (WAIC).
+DIC, a Bayesian counterpart to the \textit{Akaike Information Criterion} (AIC), encapsulates the trade-off between model fit and complexity.
 This complexity, measured through the effective number of parameters, is determined by the difference between the mean of the deviance and the deviance of the mean,

 The deviance in our case is given by

 where $\pr{\ve{y} \mid \mu(\ve{\alpha}) = \ve{y}}$ is the likelihood associated with a saturated model.
 The $DIC$ can then be calculated as: